 Gov. Greg Abbott’s strategy to fight the pandemic has largely focused on blocking local mandates and committing to protecting the “rights of the unvaccinated.”

 In his words, Texas is “past the time of government mandates.”
-In fact, Abbott announced that kids will return to school in person this fall without any masks or vaccine mandates for them or school members.
+In fact, in August, Abbott announced that kids will return to school in person this fall without any masks or vaccine mandates for them or school members.

 September 5 – At least 45 school districts in Texas forced to temporarily suspend in-person classes